f3ath/forkrunner/README.md

 ForkRunner
 ==========

-A simple framework to run a process in multiple threads
+A simple framework to run a process in multiple processes

 #Installation
 Via composer: